-If necessary, you may also talk to your Branch Director, Administrator, or immediate supervisor; or you can call the Home Office Human Resources Department at 214-239-6500, or the Ethics & Compliance Hotline at 1-833-254-2212.
+If necessary, you may also talk to your branch director, director of operations or immediate supervisor.
+You can call the home office human resources department at 214.239.6500 or the ethics and compliance hotline at 833.254.2212.

-STANDARD: We will provide safe patient care.
+We will provide safe patient care.